-- Do you, or did you, own shares of Spectrum Brands Legacy, Inc. f/k/a Spectrum Brands Holdings, Inc. (NYSE: SPB)?
+- Do you, or did you, own shares of CenturyLink, Inc. (NYSE: CTL)?

 - Did you lose money in your investment?

-Rigrodsky & Long, P.A. reminds shareholders of Spectrum Brands Legacy, Inc. f/k/a Spectrum Brands Holdings, Inc. (“Spectrum” or the “Company”) (NYSE: SPB) of an upcoming deadline involving a securities fraud class action lawsuit commenced against the Company.
+Rigrodsky & Long, P.A. reminds shareholders of CenturyLink, Inc. (“CenturyLink” or the “Company”) (NYSE: CTL) of an upcoming deadline involving a securities fraud class action lawsuit commenced against the Company.

-A complaint was filed in the United States District Court for the Western District of Wisconsin on behalf of all persons or entities that purchased the common stock of Spectrum between June 14, 2016 and April 25, 2018, inclusive (the “Class Period”), alleging violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the “Complaint”).
+A complaint was filed in the United States District Court for the Central District of California on behalf of all persons or entities that purchased the common stock of CenturyLink between May 10, 2018 and March 4, 2019, inclusive (the “Class Period”), alleging violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the “Complaint”).
 If you wish to serve as lead plaintiff, you must move the Court no later than May 6, 2019.

 The Complaint alleges that throughout the Class Period, defendants made materially false and misleading statements, and omitted materially adverse facts, about the Company’s business, operations and prospects.
-Specifically, the Complaint alleges that the defendants concealed from the investing public that: (1) Spectrum was facing operational issues with the development of its Ohio and Kansas facilities; (2) these issues were negatively impacting production, shipping levels and sales; and (3) as a result of the foregoing, the Company’s financial statements were materially false and misleading at all relevant times.
+Specifically, the Complaint alleges that the defendants concealed from the investing public that: (1) CenturyLink had undisclosed material weaknesses in its internal controls over revenue recording processes and the procedures for measuring fair value of assets and liabilities assumed in connection with its Level 3 Communications, Inc. acquisition; (2) consequently, CenturyLink would delay the filing of its Form 10-K for the fiscal year ended December 31, 2018 despite initially reporting those financial results in a press release dated February 13, 2019; and (3) as a result, the Company’s public statements were materially false and misleading at all relevant times.
 As a result of defendants’ alleged false and misleading statements, the Company’s stock traded at artificially inflated prices during the Class Period.

 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 Any member of the proposed class may move the court to serve as lead plaintiff through counsel of their choice, or may choose to do nothing and remain an absent class member.